Study: Toyota has the longest-lasting hybrids

 Toyota hybrids already have a reputation for lasting a long time without the kind of serious mechanical issues that might retire them from the road.

 A study released Wednesday helps confirm that.
-Based on mathematically modeled results from more than 15.8 used-car sales, the shopping and analytics site iSeeCars.com found that there’s a higher percentage of Toyota Highlander Hybrids still in service at 200,000 miles versus any other hybrid model—4.2 percent of them.
+Based on mathematically modeled results from more than 15.8 million used-car sales, the shopping and analytics site iSeeCars.com found that there’s a higher percentage of Toyota Highlander Hybrids still in service at 200,000 miles versus any other hybrid model—4.2 percent of them.

 Among all vehicles, only four models topped the Highlander Hybrid.
 All of them were thirsty full-size SUVs: the Toyota Land Cruiser, Toyota Sequoia, Ford Expedition, and Chevrolet Suburban.
 Following the Highlander Hybrid in the hybrid category were the Toyota Prius and Toyota Camry Hybrid—at 1.7% and 1.2%, respectively.
 To help put this in perspective, the average for all models was 1.0%.

-The longevity of these models adds to the benefits we already knew—that over the vehicle’s lifetime, the emissions and fuel savings of hybrids generally far outweigh the greater energy used to manufacture them.
+The longevity of these particular models adds to the benefits of choosing to drive a hybrid.
+Over the vehicle’s lifetime, the emissions and fuel savings of hybrids generally far outweigh the greater energy used to manufacture them.
 As iSeeCars points out, the longevity of hybrid models like the Highlander Hybrid also help to offset the higher initial cost of them.

 2020 Toyota Highlander Hybrid